 In 2011, the University of Groningen has been rated very well by our international students in the International Student Barometer as ‘the best university in the Netherlands’.
-The University of Groningen offers a wide, international curriculum, with over 80 English-taught Master’s degree programmes and PhD programmes, as well as 20 English-taught degree programmes at Bachelor’s level.Many degree programmes work intensively with international partners.
+The University of Groningen offers a wide, international curriculum, with over 100 English-taught Master’s degree programmes and PhD programmes, as well as more than 20 English-taught degree programmes at Bachelor’s level.Many degree programmes work intensively with international partners.
 Examples include the 8 prestigious Erasmus Mundus programmes and a swiftly increasing number of Double degree programmes.

 The University of Groningen already has 4000 international students with over 120 different nationalities – we hope to reach 5000 international students in 2015.
 20% of the staff and 60% of all PhD students are from abroad.
 The University of Groningen is proud that the European Union has accredited it with both the Diploma Supplement and the ECTS label.